Herod the Great is born to Antipater I the Idumaean (which means 'from the land of Edom'), who is the founder of the Herodian dynasty of rule.

 End of the Roman Republic.
 Augustus Caesar becomes Roman Emperor.

-|before 20 B.C. |
+before 20 B.C.

-Herod, desirous of gaining the favor of the Jews, begins work to restore and expand Jerusalem's temple, which had laid unfinished for about five hundred years.
+Herod the Great, desirous of gaining the favor of the Jews, begins work to restore and expand Jerusalem's temple, which had laid unfinished for about five hundred years.

 c.
 4 B.C.